linden-friesen/cicd-pipeline-train-schedule-jenkins/README.md

 Once it is running, you can access it in a browser at [http://localhost:3000](http://localhost:3000)

 I am triggering a build with this change!

+It didnt work.
+Here is another attempt at 1:15pm